 People told us that the staff were kind and treated them well.
-One person said, "the staff are great.
-They do look after us all really well."
-Another person's relative told us, "It's really excellent.
-I couldn't think of a better place for [Name] to be."
+One person said, "Most of the staff are really nice."
+Another person's relative told us, "[Name] is really settled here.
+They [the staff] treat him well and understand him well."
 Staff demonstrated a good knowledge and understanding about the people they cared for.
 They knew how to support people's needs and anxieties and were able to tell us about each person's individual choices and preferences.
 People had developed positive relationships with staff and they had friendly and professional relationships together.